Frequently Asked Questions about Agri-footprint

 Which quality criteria have been used in the review of the dataset/database?

-The data quality procedure of Agri-footprint is described in section 4. of the Methodology and basic principles report.
+The data quality procedure of Agri-footprint is described in the methodology report.

 The review letter and our response is included in appendix A and B of that same report.
 Also several LCA food experts performed a review of the beta-version of Agri-footprint.